nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 1. Introduction

 Have you ever felt overloaded with work?
 Don't know where to start?<br>
-Introducing ToLuist, the answer to all of your problems!<br>
+Now you can use ToLuist, the answer to all of your problems!<br>
 ToLuist is an application which will help you to manage all your tasks, allowing you to sort out your life.<br>
 ToLuist is designed with you in mind, ensuring that you are able to focus on what is important to you.